abdreams/CompetitiveProgramming/README.md

-Sure!
-We'll create sample data for the Bond Equity and Asset Class views and integrate them similarly to how we did for the Allocation View.
-We'll also ensure that the navigation among these views works seamlessly.
+To add a portfolio table and integrate it with the existing components such that clicking on a portfolio row displays the respective pie chart in the Portfolio Diversity section, follow these steps:

 ### Step 1: Update Sample Data

-Update the sample data to include information for Bond Equity and Asset Class.
+Include multiple portfolios in the sample data, each with its own allocation, bond equity, and asset class data.

-### Step 2: Create Chart Data and Components
+### Step 2: Create the Portfolio Table Component

+Create a new component for the portfolio table, which allows selecting a portfolio and displays its data accordingly.

+### Step 3: Update Components to Handle Portfolio Selection

+Ensure the main component (`App.js`) manages the state for the selected portfolio and passes this state to the relevant components.

+### Code Implementation

 #### `App.js`
 ```jsx